gelim/sap_ms/README.md

 ### Message server activity

-- The `dev_ms` developer log file stores connections informations on the Message Server
+- The `dev_ms` developer log file stores connection information on the Message Server
 - You can have a real-time view by using transaction `SMMS` via SAP GUI